ASEAN: Environment

 ASEAN's aggregate economy is one of the fastest growing in the world.
 It is expected to grow by 4.6% in 2019, and 4.8% in 2020, but at the cost of the release about 1.5 billion tonnes of CO_{2} to the atmosphere every year.
 That makes ASEAN a greater source of greenhouse gas emissions than Japan (1.3 billion tonnes per year) or Germany (796 million tonnes per year).
 It is the only region in the world where coal is expected to increase its share of the energy mix.
 According to the International Energy Agency (IEA), "Since 2000 [ASEAN's] overall energy demand has grown by more than 80% and the lion's share of this growth has been met by a doubling in fossil fuel use,...
 Oil is the largest element in the regional energy mix and coal, largely for power generation, has been the fastest growing."
 ASEAN has been criticised for not doing enough to mitigate climate change although it is the world's most vulnerable region in terms of climate impact.

 ASEAN has many opportunities for renewable energy.
-With solar and wind power plus off river pumped hydro storage, ASEAN electricity industry could achieve very high penetration (78%–97%) of domestic solar and wind energy resources at a competitive levelised costs of electricity range from 55 to 115 U.S. dollars per megawatt-hour based on 2020 technology costs.
+With solar and wind power plus off river pumped hydro storage, ASEAN electricity industry could achieve very high penetration (78%–97%) of domestic solar and wind energy resources at a competitive levelised costs of electricity range from 55 to 115 US dollars per megawatt-hour based on 2020 technology costs.
 Vietnam's experience in solar and wind power development provides relevant implications for the other ASEAN countries.
 The proposed ASEAN Power Grid could allow for renewable energy transmission from large producers like Vietnam to others within ASEAN.